zimgong/Wikiplex/README.md

   * `stopwords: set[bool]`
     - A set of stopwords provided or `None` or an empty `set` to not perform stopwords filtering.
   * `text_key`
     - This argument specifies which key to use in the dataset's JSON object for getting text when creating the index.
-It defaults to "text" but when you create an index for the title, you'll need to change its value.
+It defaults to "text" but when creating an index for the title, its value should be "title".
   * `max_docs`
     - This specifies the maximum number of document to process from the dataset (ignoring the rest).
 If the argument's value is -1, use all the documents.
 This argument is helpful for testing settings where an index of real data is acquired without loading in all the data.
   * **Important Note** `minimum_word_frequency` needs to be computed based on frequencies at the collection-level, _not_ at the document level.
 This means if some minimum is required, the entire collection needs to be read and tokenized first to count word frequencies and _then_ the collection should be re-read to filter based on these counts.
 With 200K documents, the reference implementation takes around 90 seconds for the first pass (token counting) and 120 seconds to index everything.